iriri/minimal-c/README.md

 ## channel.h
 Go-style channel, a.k.a.
 MPMC blocking bounded queue with support for multiplexing.
 The buffered channel fast path is lock-free.
-Somewhat tested.
+Somewhat tested and poorly fuzzed.
 See `channel/README.md` for documentation.

 ## minmax.h
 Min-max-heap-based double-ended priority queue.
-Fairly well tested, given that there really isn't too much you can do with it.
+Somewhat tested and fairly well fuzzed, given that there really isn't too much you can do with it.
 See `minmax/README.md` for documentation.

 ## vector.h
 Conventional array-based vector that also supports stack operations.
 Both GNU99